 While not understanding the source of your pain can be frustrating, our Yale Medicine physicians are skilled at determining an appropriate treatment plan.
 We can help alleviate your symptoms using a variety of options, from medications to surgery, to get you back to your normal activities.

 “It all begins with a full medical history and thorough physical exam.
 Once we identify the possible sources, we can start treatment.
 Sometimes we can cure their pain.
-For others, we may have to focus on improving their symptoms,” says Linda Fan, MD, a Yale Medicine gynecologic surgeon.
+For others, we may have to focus on improving their symptoms,” says Linda Fan, MD, director of Yale Medicine Gynecologic Specialties.
 “We believe in listening to our patients and building trust in order to maintain a therapeutic relationship.”